 Initially, you will get a free 2GB of data from Freedom Pop in your first month.
 In the subsequent months, the free internet data is reduced to 500MB.
 That’s not much, but if you only need to check your email once in a while or pop into Facebook very occasionally, then it’s better than spending for a monthly plan that you rarely use.

 And if you want to get more data, you can always avail of their super cheap plans, starting at $9.99 for a 2GB monthly data allowance.

 How to Get Internet for Free with EveryoneOn.org

 EveryoneOn.org is a non-profit project born out of the government’s partnership with the Federal Communications Commission (FCC).
 The goal of the program is to provide free and accessible internet to all people, especially to the poor and disadvantaged families who cannot otherwise afford the typical $50/month internet connection.

-You do need to pay $50 upfront fee for the modem and installation.
+You do need to pay a $50 upfront fee for the modem and installation.
 Some people may not qualify for the free plan, but you can get a very low-cost internet connection from them at $10/month.
 You’re also not tied to a per contract basis, so you can easily decide to cut off the connection (if you want to), without incurring any fees.